Ceres: Roman Goddess of Fertility and the Commoners

 Ceres in Mythology

-Purely based on the archeological evidence and by dissecting her name, we can already conclude that Ceres is the goddess of many things.
-Her relationships are rooted in a variety of things, including her Greek equivalent Demeter and members of her family tree.
+Ceres is the goddess of many things.
+Her relationships are rooted in a variety of things, including her Greek equivalent Demeter, and members of her family tree.

 Ceres, Greek Mythology, and the Greek Goddess Demeter

 The fact that Ceres doesn’t have native myths of her own doesn’t necessarily mean that Ceres and Demeter are the same.
 For one, they obviously are deities in different societies.
-Secondly, the stories of Demeter got reinterpreted till some extent, making her myths potentially a bit different.
-However, the root and basis of the myths is generally the same between the two.
+Secondly, the stories of Demeter got reinterpreted to some extent, making her myths potentially a bit different.
+However, the root and basis of the myths are generally the same between the two.

 Also, the myth and the influence are two different things.
-Later on, it will become clear that Ceres was believed to be representing a broader spectrum than what Demeter represented.
+Later on, Ceres was believed to represent a broader spectrum than what Demeter represented.

 Family of Ceres

-Not only are the myths itself quite the same as the ones that Demeter was involved in, also the family of Ceres is quite similar.
+Not only are the myths quite the same as the ones that Demeter was involved in, but also the family of Ceres is quite similar.
 But, obviously, they were named differently than their Greek counterparts.
 Ceres can be considered the daughter of Saturn and Ops, the sister of Jupiter.
-She actually got a daughter with her own brother, which goes by the name Proserpina.
+She has a daughter with her own brother, who goes by the name Proserpina.

-Other sisters of Ceres include Juno, Vesta, Neptune and Pluto.
+Other sisters of Ceres include Juno, Vesta, Neptune, and Pluto.
 The family of Ceres are mostly agricultural or underworld deities.
 Most of the myths that Ceres was involved in were also quite a family affair.
-In this same atmosphere, there is one particular myth that is the most famous when referring to Ceres.

 The Abduction of Proserpina